How to Develop a Website Maintenance Plan in 2022

-Your identified web maintenance team (usually your IT team, systems operator, SEO specialists, and those responsible for what appears on the website and how it functions) will be performing a variety of tasks at regular intervals.
+Your identified web maintenance team (usually your IT team, systems operator, SEO specialists, and those responsible for what appears on the website and how it functions) will perform various tasks at regular intervals.
 Routine maintenance can be weekly, monthly, quarterly and annually.
-As a general guide, weekly, you should be running site backups, updating content and checking for broken or missing links.
+As a general guide, weekly, you should run site backups, update content and check for broken or missing links.
 Monthly maintenance includes checking your speed time, making sure your CMS is in a good place (plug-ins are updated, etc.), and ensuring your pages comply with accessibility standards.
 Quarterly, review your website maintenance plan and make any necessary changes, get rid of unused plug-ins, and do a thorough site check for broken links and responsiveness.
-Every year, you’re going to want to do a database optimization, renew your software subscriptions and domain name, and update your copyright dates in your footer.
-Ad-hoc maintenance may pop up when URLs need redirected, contact information needs to be updated, or any vulnerabilities are detected.
+Every year, you’re going to want to do a database optimization, renew your software subscriptions and domain name and update your copyright dates in your footer.
+Ad-hoc maintenance may pop up when URLs need redirected, contact information needs to be updated or any vulnerabilities are detected.

+A monthly plan can start at $35 and go up to about $5,000 depending on your service provider and your needs.
 That’s a big range depending on how much you’re doing internally, whether you get a holistic package with other web services, how complex your website is, and a variety of other factors.
-A monthly plan can start at $35 and go up to about $5,000 depending on your service provider and your needs.
-When evaluating a service provider, consider their experience level and reputation as well as their additional package offerings that may streamline your costs and services.
-Often, a holistic approach to website hosting, maintenance, UX and other services can be more cost effective than patchwork service providers and separate plans.
+When evaluating a service provider, consider their experience level, reputation and additional package offerings that may streamline your costs and services.
+Often, a holistic approach to website hosting, maintenance, UX and other services can be more cost-effective than patchwork service providers and separate plans.
 Your website maintenance plan should include the responsible parties for each aspect of your website.

 Have any questions?
 Drop us a line!